QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/java/junit/index.md

 }
 ```

-According to the JUnit version, you can add some annotation to refine how your test is handled by JUnit.
+According to the JUnit version, you can add some annotations to refine how JUnit handles your test.

 * `@DisplayName("XXX")`: name displayed by the runner
 * `@Test(expected = XXX.class)`: the test must raise an exception
-* `@Test(timeout = xxx)`: test fails if longer than timeout
+* `@Test(timeout = xxx)`: test fails if longer than the timeout
 * `@Disabled`: don't run this test
 </div><div>

-Test suits are usually grouping tests, testing the same method or class.
-We may have to preprare things before running tests:
+Test suites usually group tests, testing the same method or class.
+We may have to prepare things before running tests:

 ```java
 public class TestSuite {